HristianIliev/Snake/README.md

 This is just a browser snake game that i am making for fun with Spring_MVC, Hibernate, MySQL, Thymeleaf and Spring-security.
 First i started with making tetris but then it turned out as a snake game so dont mind the names.
+You can play with the arrow keys on the keyboard.